Virginiaemme/lyrics_git5/README.md

 User can choose, ```title``` ( **Across the Universe** in the example) by the specified ```artist``` (**Beatles** in the example) to get the lyrics and tabs codes of all the song of the artist as output.
-In order to have acess to the tabs copy paste this link into your browsware http://www.songsterr.com/a/wa/song?id= and add the code that you can find in the output.
+In order to have acess to the tabs copy paste this link into your browsware http://www.songsterr.com/a/wa/song?id= and add the code that  is diplayed in the output.

 E.g.